basson099/websocketfiles/README.md

 Attention: The asynchronous demo wsfiles_server_uv only use an event thread and a single working thread based on libuv.
 If you want to increase the number of working thread larger than 1(default is 1), you can increase UV_THREADPOOL_SIZE value.
 The most important thing is that you must add some protection codes in main.cpp to make sure some variables are thread safe in multi-working-thread sitution.

-After starting wsfiles_server_uv, we get these tracing log on console:
+Start wsfiles_server_uv, then we get a tracing of websocket message flow on console:

 ```bash
 set thread pool size:1